 Different publishers use different methods for obtaining the latest device information.
-The usblauncher publisher queries the io-usb process for device information (for details, see "The usblauncher Service" in the Device Publishers Programmer's Guide).
-The mmcsdpub and cdpub publishers monitor specific /dev paths and when they notice new or updated entries, they communicate with the drivers to obtain device information (for details, see "Role of device drivers and mcd").
+The usblauncher publisher queries the USB stack (io-usb) process for device information (for details, see "The usblauncher Service" in the Device Publishers Programmer's Guide).
+The mmcsdpub publisher monitors specific /dev paths and when it notices new or updated entries, it communicates with the drivers to obtain device information (for details, see "Role of device drivers and mcd").

-3. Publishing device information to PPS
+3. Publishing device, driver, and filesystem information to PPS